-The Chicago Transit Authority began the demolition of a collection of buildings in Lake View to make way for the “controversial” elevated flyover project.
-In planning for over a year, the project is intended to reduce the elevated train congestion bottleneck at the Belmont Avenue Station for the Red, Brown and Purple Line trains.
+The Chicago Transit Authority began the demolition of a collection of buildings in Lake View in March 2018 to make way for the “controversial” elevated flyover project.
+The project is intended to reduce the elevated train congestion bottleneck at the Belmont Avenue Station for the Red, Brown and Purple Line trains.

 As a result of much public feedback and comments from consulting partners including Preservation Chicago, the CTA chose relocation over demolition for the historic Vautravers Building at 947-949 W. Newport Avenue which is part of the Newport Avenue Chicago Landmark District.

 The loss of such a large number of buildings will leave a deep and permanent scar in a vibrant portion of Clark Street in the Lake View neighborhood.
 Many Lake View residents are justifiably upset that the bulldozing of a so many of historic buildings will damage the historic Clark Street streetwall and character of the neighborhood.

 “Demolishing some of these structures would ‘irreparably’ damage the community, and change its visual and economic character,” said Ward Miller, Executive Director of Preservation Chicago.
 “We’re not out to save every old building, but we’re out to save buildings with historical or architectural significance.
 We can’t leave a big scar on this urban landscape and this historic district.”
 (Wisniewski, Chicago Tribune, March 7, 2018)

 While the CTA has been open to community concerns, specific alterations to design plans that could have mitigated the impact were not made.
 Unfortunately, the design modifications that could have saved additional buildings or facades to protect the streetscape have not been pursued to date.